SimonBojesen/CrimeScripts_neo4j/README.md

 [data](data/2021-02-south-wales-street.csv)
 3. On the Neo4j dashboard inside the project you created the database, click "..." on the DB -> "Open folder" -> "Import"
 <img src="images/import-placement2.png">
-4. Place the data file downloaded in step 2 inside this import folder.
+4. Place the data file downloaded in step two inside this import folder.
 5. Open the db with Neo4j browser
 6. Find the code here:
 [code](scripts/code.txt)